user4xn/go-task-scheduler/README.md

 3. Remove Task - To delete tasks by ID
 4. Run Schedule - To start running schedule ( exect time < now will be immediately runned)
 5. Exit

+the function per task was generated automatically, because theres no way to create a function from CLI